ViktoriaLS/Transition-matrix-shad-growth/README.md

 - seaborn
 - statsmodels

-## Data description (REVISE)
+## Data availability

-The repository contains the Excel workbook `data.xlsx`, which includes the datasets used throughout the analyses.
-The data are based on long-term monitoring of female American shad conducted by the Connecticut Department of Energy and Environmental Protection (CT DEEP).
-For the purposes of this project, data were organized into worksheets corresponding to the analyses performed in the notebooks.
+The underlying juvenile American shad monitoring data were collected by the Connecticut Department of Energy and Environmental Protection (CT DEEP) and currently are not included in this repository.
+The repository provides the analysis code and derived results used in the study.
+Data inquiries may be directed to the corresponding author.
+Access is subject to CT DEEP data-sharing policies.

 ## Reproducing the content
 Each notebook is independent and can be run separately.